Astros at Pirates Prediction: Odds, expert picks, starting pitchers, betting trends, and stats for June 4

 Mets Notes

-• Pete Alonso has reached base safely in 11 consecutive games and 13 of his last 14
+• Pete Alonso has reached base in 10 consecutive games, and has hit three home runs during that span

 METS